pleprovo/YetAnotherGameofLife/README.md

 This project exists as a learning support for Qt Framework.
 Among the many examples the Qt documentation provides, there is already an implementation of the Game of Life that use Model-View design.
 For the sake of learning, I purposely did my own implementation trying to stay away from what has already been done.
-Note for myself: I was surprised by the use of raw pointers everywhere, turns out all classes that descend from QObject have memory handling so, nothing to worry on that side.

 ## Desing
 When exploring the Qt documentation, it is stated that the Graphics are designed to be able to display many items.
-I wanted the game to be able to create _large_ game space.
-So I design the game core around the [GraphicsItem]() class : Cell.
+I wanted the game to be able to create "large" game space.
+So I design the game core around the [GraphicsItem](https://doc.qt.io/qt-5/qgraphicsitem.html) class : Cell.
 A Cell owns its current and previous state as a boolean.
 It knows how to draw itself whether it is alive or dead.
-All the cells are owned by a [GraphicsView]() class : View.
+All the cells are owned by a [QGraphicsView](https://doc.qt.io/qt-5/qgraphicsview.html) class : GameView.
 The View's role is to create the cells for the game, display all of them and update the states of the whole grid when called.
-The View is owned by the [MainWindow]() class : Gameoflife.
-This class owns the View and a [Toolbar]() gathering the controls for the game.
+The View is owned by the [QMainWindow](https://doc.qt.io/qt-5/qmainwindow.html) class : MainWindow.
+This class owns the GameView and a [Toolbar](https://doc.qt.io/qt-5.9/qtoolbar.html) gathering the controls for the game.
 Toolbar action buttons control the state of the game.
-The code was written in Qtcreator under Ubuntu 18.04.
+The code was written in Qtcreator on Ubuntu 18.04.

 ## Dependencies
   * Qt5